aguizzo/markdown_PRA/PRA01_ANSWER/10_week_plan.md

    - Change the backlog and see if I can achieve my goals.
    - Change planning if needed.
 2. Search for team members.
-   - Ask classmates whether they are interest.ed or not.
+   - Ask classmates whether they are interested or not.
    - Decide roles to obtain a cross-functional team.
 3. Java:
-   - Spring Data JDBC and MongoDB
+   - ~~Spring Data JDBC and MongoDB~~
+   - Spring MVC
    - Java Programming II Part 10 and 11.
 4. Design patterns